Roly5573/Advice-Project/README.md

 - Take feedback and suggestions into consideration when expanding features.

 # Description
 The site consists of one fully responsive continuous scrolling page, divided into sections, starting with an animated Header image, including the navigation section with a dropdown.
 This is followed by the main body with advice contacts features, including a short embedded video.
-Finally closing with a responsive contact form, and footer section consisting of general advice and social media links.
+Finally closing with a collapsible responsive contact form, and footer section consisting of general advice and social media links.

 # Design
 - Initially I used a rough sketch to see what I wanted to achieve.